Yayoi-cs/blog/Writerside/topics/msg-msg.md

 ## allocate
-msg_msg uses different allocators before and after Linux 6.11. otherwise, msg_msgseg use kmalloc for all version.
+msg_msg uses different allocators before and after Linux 6.11. on the other hand, msg_msgseg use kmalloc for all version.
 ### before Linux 6.11
 [](https://elixir.bootlin.com/linux/v6.6.94/source/ipc/msgutil.c#L53)
 ```C